The Test Policy feature allows you to perform a test evaluation on an image to verify the mapping, policies and allowlists used to evaluate an image.

 The following example include a more complex evaluation report.

-The image was evaluating using the mapping named and the evaluation failed as the image was found in a blacklist.
+The image was evaluating using the mapping named and the evaluation failed as the image was found in a denylist.

-The next line explains that the image had been blacklisted by the No centos blacklist rule, however if the image was not blacklisted it would only have produced a warning instead of a failure.
+The next line explains that the image had been denylisted by the No centos denylist rule, however if the image was not denylisted it would only have produced a warning instead of a failure.

 The subsequent table lists the policy checks that resulted in any Warning or Stop (failure) checks.

-The policy checks are performed on images already analyzed and recorded in the Anchore Engine.
-If an image has been added to the engine but has not yet completed analysis then the system will display the following error:
+The policy checks are performed on images already analyzed and recorded in Anchore Enterprise.
+If an image has been added to the system but has not yet completed analysis then the system will display the following error:

 If the evaluation test is re-run after a few minutes the image will likely have completed analysis and a policy evaluation result will be returned.

-If the image specified has not been analyzed by the Anchore Engine and has not been submitted for analysis then the following error message will be displayed.
+If the image specified has not been analyzed by the system and has not been submitted for analysis then the following error message will be displayed.